allesklar/tkh_illustrations/README.md

 # TKH Illustrations

-This is a Rails engine with customizes file uploadin via the carrierwave gem.
+This is a Rails engine with customizes file uploading via the carrierwave gem.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.